php-standard-library/docs/components/class/README.md

 ## Introduction

-The class component provides multiple functions to retrieve information about a class.
+The class component provides a set functions to retrieve information about a class.

 !> The `Class` component is not a replacement for [PHP Reflection API](https://php.net/manual/en/book.reflection.php).